gideonsimpson/TestLandscapes.jl/docs/src/index.md

 # TestLandscapes.jl
-This is a collection of reference energy landscapes that frequently appear in the literature.
+This is a collection of reference low dimensional energy landscapes that frequently appear in the literature.